Chapter 17: Shenandoah II: Leadership and Survival

 been able to do that without our help, and I am not talking about the

-nation building which advances civilized societies across the globe.
+nation-building that advances civilized societies across the globe.
 We

 act through the wisdom of God to empower others to create and maintain

 other free societies across the globe.
-Nation building is a privilege,
+Nation-building is a privilege,

 but it is also our duty.

-Charlie Sauler, a Canadian, who had enlisted in the American
+Charlie Sauler, a Canadian who had enlisted in the American

-military was running point for the 1/2nd's C Company.
+military, was running point for the 1/2nd's C Company.
 His tour began

 with C Company on December 1, 1966.
 Since then, Charlie had been in more